softdevteam/snare/README.md

 # snare

-`snare` is a simple GitHub webhooks runner.
-When a request comes in, it runs an arbitrary program for that repository informing it of the event -- that program can then perform whatever actions it wants.
+`snare` is a GitHub webhooks daemon.
+When `snare` receives a webhook event from a given repository, it authenticates the request, and then executes a user-defined "per-repo program" with information about the webhook event.

 ## Install